PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-MultiIndexing.md

 NOTE:
   1. The df DataFrame in this example uses the DataFrame constructor assigning row labels with <span class='coding'>index=['Row 1','Row 2']</span> and <span class='coding'>columns = col</span> creating the <span class="coding">MultiIndexed</span> or hierarchical columns.
   2. To control the ouput, <span class='coding'>pd.options.display.float_format</span> displays floats two places to the right of the decimal.
 There are several different constructors for defining a <span class="coding">MultiIndex</span>.
 This example uses <span class='coding'>pd.MultiIndex.from_tuples</span> to define a hierarchical index for the DataFrame columns.
-  3. Alternatively, we can also use pd.MultiIndex.from_tuples, and the syntax is:
+  3. Alternatively, we can also use <span class='coding'>pd.MultiIndex.from_tuples</span>, and the syntax is:

 ```python
 cols = pd.MultiIndex.from_tuples([ (x,y) for x in ['Test1','Test2','Test3'] for y in ['Pre','Post']])